-This model of what the building was meant to look like, should help find our way around - even though it was probably never finished.
+17. This model of what Stonehenge MK2 was meant to look like, should help find our way around - even though Stonehenge was probably never finished.

-Who's for some more geometry..
-John Wood used Stonehenge to train his apprentice son, John Wood junior, in the art of surveying.
+John Wood senior, used Stonehenge to train his apprentice son, John Wood junior, in the art of surveying.
 Requiring over 800 measurements, the Wood’s 1740 survey has never been bettered.
 Their survey is especially important for having been produced before Trilithon 4 fell to the ground.

 To be found in "Chalkland, an archaeology of Stonehenge and its region" by Andrew Lawson 2007" Stonehenge was constructed symmetrically around a principle axial line which passed through the tallest trilithon, the bluestone settings and the outer sarsen circle.
-Sorry Andrew but the primary axis does not pass through the great trilithon, or the bluestone oval, but is blocked by both of them.
+Sorry Andrew but the primary axis does not pass through the great trilithon, or the bluestone oval, so you are wrong.

 With the positions of trilithon's 1 and 2 known, we now have to fix the positions of 3, 4 and 5.
 As already pointed out, these three trilithon’s are set on a separate axis, so we first need to determine the distance between the two axes by making folded tracings of Stonehenge's ground plan.

 22. Starting by proving Stonehenge’s primary axis, we superimpose one of its many ground-plans on top of a CAD version of where the 30 stone pillars of the outer circle ought to be.